 I learned four lessons when we moved to Costa Rica

-My good friend Ivo has asked me to relate my retiring to Costa Rica.
-I had commented that I found 18 pages typed single spaced of my first 3 months.
-From this he asked me to relate some of it because he is constantly trying to inform clients about moving to Costa Rica.
+My good friend Ivo has asked me to relate my retirement to Costa Rica.
+I had commented that I found 18 pages typed single-spaced of my first 3 months.
+From this, he asked me to relate some of it because he is constantly trying to inform clients about moving to Costa Rica.
 He obviously wants to bring out the good and any negatives.
-I often say to people, not to ask me about Costa Rica unless they want to hear me talk all day and into the night, because I love Costa Rica.
+I often say to people, not to ask me about Costa Rica unless they want to hear me talk all day and into the night because I love Costa Rica.

 Lesson number one!

-With our new found love, I started reading everything I could about Costa Rica.
-Not much available since internet was not that developed at that time.
+With our newfound love when we moved to Costa Rica, I started reading everything I could about Costa Rica.
+Not much is available since the internet was not that developed at that time.
 In one publication I subscribed to, I found a coffee plantation for sale.
 The description was fabulous, so I inquired about it.
 To make a long story short, I purchased it in 1993.
 It really was in bad shape and coffee was at an all-time low, but I persisted because I just loved the country.

 Here is lesson number two

 A peon came with the property, which is not a derogatory term.
 It is just a worker who had to be told daily what to do.
 That would never do with a long-distance owner.
 I was lucky enough to find a man that would work with the peon (José) and give me an evaluation of him.
 I realized he would never work out because he had not been trained to make decisions.
 My newfound man agreed to be my administrator and we decided that he could do it all himself except at certain times of the year.